isomerpages/mol-services/_are-you-planning-to/manage-your-family-finances.md

       <input type="checkbox" id="save-plus">
       <label class="tab-label" for="save-plus">What Can MediSave Be Used For</label>
       <div class="tab-content">
-    <p> MediSave can be used to pay for hospitalisation, day surgery and certain costly outpatient expenses, as well as healthcare needs of your parents in their old age, subject to the respective MediSave withdrawal limits.</p><p> MediShield Life, ElderShield and CareShield Life premiums are also fully payable from MediSave.</p>
+    <p>MediSave can be used to pay for selected outpatient treatments, hospitalisation and day surgery expenses, subject to the respective MediSave withdrawal limits.
+MediShield Life, ElderShield and CareShield Life premiums are also fully payable from MediSave.</p>
+		<p>MediSave can be used for yourself or your family members, including your parents, grandparents, spouse, children, or siblings.</p>
   </div>
 </div>
     <div class="tab">